jagotu/BACIL/thesis_text/thesis_text.md

 ### .NET runtime JIT benchmarks

-To get more performance comparisons we used (a subset of) [.NET's JIT benchamrks](https://github.com/dotnet/runtime/tree/main/src/tests/JIT/Performance/CodeQuality).
+To get more performance comparisons, we used (a subset of) [.NET's JIT benchamrks](https://github.com/dotnet/runtime/tree/main/src/tests/JIT/Performance/CodeQuality).
 The subset selection was driven by picking only tests using features the BACIL implements.

-Originally the tests used `Xunit` framework for benchmarks.
-Apart from switching the `Xunit` harness for our own, no other modifications were made to the code.
+Originally, the tests use `Xunit` framework for benchmarks.
+Apart from switching the `Xunit` harness for our own, we made no other modifications to the code.

-Our methodology was driven by our interest in getting results for as many different binaries rather than making sure the comparison is extremely precise.
-As such, for each test we ran it once, took the arithmetic average of iterations 250-299 and calculated the slowdown ratio between BACIL and .NET.
+Our methodology was driven by our interest in getting results for as many binaries as possible, rather than making sure the comparison is extremely precise.
+We ran each test once, took the arithmetic average of iterations 250-299 and calculated the slowdown ratio between BACIL and .NET.
 We used the benchmarks as compiled by the .NET runtime compilation process without changing any settings regarding optimizations.

 The results were as follows: